rochars/wavefile/README.md

 ```

 ## IMA-ADPCM
-16-bit 8000 Hz wave files can be compressed as IMA-ADPCM:
+16-bit 8000 Hz mono wave files can be compressed as IMA-ADPCM:
 ```javascript
 // Encode a 16-bit wave file as 4-bit IMA-ADPCM:
 wav.toIMAADPCM();
 ```

+IMA-ADPCM files compressed with **wavefile** will have a block align of 256 bytes.

+If the audio is not 16-bit it will be converted to 16-bit before compressing.
+Compressing audio with sample rates different from 8000 Hz or number of channels greater than 1 will throw errors.

 To decode 4-bit IMA-ADPCM as 16-bit linear PCM:
 ```javascript